-- Use couples of points (points on the 3D mesh and points on the picture). - Use camera parameters (position, orientation, focal length, pixel size...). - If you do not know all the camera parameters (for example, you know the position but not the orientation), you can click reference points and enter the information you have; they will constrain the mapping. - Exercise: Texture a mesh with reference points - Exercise: Export textures - · Exercise: Texture a mesh with camera parameters, adjust textures and export - Exercise: Texture a mesh with spherical images - Exercise: Texture a building mesh using several textures
+- Use couples of points (points on the 3D mesh and points on the picture). - Use camera parameters (position, orientation, focal length, pixel size...). - ⚠ If you do not know all the camera parameters (for example, you know the position but not the orientation), you can click reference points and enter the information you have; they will constrain the mapping. - Exercise: Texture a mesh with reference points - Exercise: Texture a mesh with camera parameters, adjust textures and export - Exercise: Texture a mesh with spherical images and edit mask - Exercise: Group images and Edit image set - Exercise: Texture a building mesh using several textures